 A Foodie Allergy Guide to Rome

 Everybody loves food!
 With a relatively recent rise of chronic intolerances to allergens commonly found in processed foods (e.g. gluten (wheat), lactose (dairy), soy, etc.), many individuals have developed dietary regimens and eating patterns that require nutritional literacy and planning.
 However, it can be difficult to maintain a diet catered to your needs while traveling abroad, as certain foods are not available, nutrition labels are structured differently, and restaurants may not have proper resources for specific dietary needs.
 Here are a few tips for navigating the nutritional scene while traveling abroad!
+You can also checkout Romeing’s list of Gluten Free Restaurant in Rome.

 Check Your Labels